 In 1953, the United States abandoned a confusing two-year old plan to name storms by a phonetic alphabet (Able, Baker, Charlie) when a new, international phonetic alphabet was introduced.
 That year, the United States began using female names for storms.

 The practice of naming hurricanes solely after women came to an end in 1978 when men's and women's names were included in the Eastern North Pacific storm lists.
 In 1979, male and female names were included in lists for the Atlantic and Gulf of Mexico.

 The NHC does not control the naming of tropical storms.
 Instead a strict procedure has been established by an international committee of the World Meteorological Organization.

 For Atlantic hurricanes, there is a list of names for each of six years.
-In other words, one list is repeated every seventh year.
+In other words, one list is repeated every sixth year.
 The only time that there is a change is if a storm is so deadly or costly that the future use of its name on a different storm would be inappropriate for obvious reasons of sensitivity.
 If that occurs, then at an annual meeting by the committee (called primarily to discuss many other issues) the offending name is stricken from the list and another name is selected to replace it.